The History of King's

 It is no surprise that modern OKS have achieved fame in a variety of fields, including literature (Patrick Leigh Fermor, Edward Lucie-Smith and Michael Morpurgo); music (Louis Halsey, Harry Christophers and Christopher Seaman); politics (Lord Garel-Jones and the Powell brothers, Charles and Jonathan); and sport (David Gower and Frances Houghton), as well as in business, journalism, science, education – in this country and around the world.

 In recent years, this development and modernisation has continued apace.
 The School now has over 820 pupils, aged 13 to 18.
 The most significant change came when girls first joined the Sixth Form in the early 1970s, and the School has been fully co-educational since 1990.
-In 2000, the School welcomed the first children both of whose parents were OKS Today the thirteen boarding houses are mostly scattered around the Cathedral Precincts, in buildings dating from the 13th century Meister Omers to Kingsdown House, opened in 2015.
+In 2000, the School welcomed the first children both of whose parents were OKS.
+Today the thirteen boarding houses are mostly scattered around the Cathedral Precincts, in buildings dating from the 13th-century Meister Omers to Kingsdown House, opened in 2015.
 There are three houses in the nineteenth century St. Augustine’s College, next to the ruins of the medieval St. Augustine’s Abbey; the nearby Harvey House was built in 1998 and the New Grange opened in 2007.
 The rest of the School buildings are a similar mixture of old and new.
-The main classroom block is in a former medieval brewery and bakehouse, an art centre was recently opened in the converted Blackfriars, drama takes place in the converted medieval St. Mary’s Hall, and there is a Sports Centre, whose foundation stone was laid by David Gower.
+The main classroom block is in a former medieval brewery and bakehouse, an art centre was recently opened in the converted Blackfriars, drama takes place in The Malthouse, and there is a Sports Centre, whose foundation stone was laid by David Gower.
 The Edred Wright Music School opened in 2009.

 Imps of Promise by Thomas Hinde is the most recent history of the School.
 It was originally published in 1990, and a second updated edition appeared in 2005.

 Many famous individuals have been educated at The King’s School.
-Over a hundred and thirty OKS names are recorded in the Oxford Dictionary of National Biography.
+Over 130 OKS names are recorded in the Oxford Dictionary of National Biography.
 Among the most distinguished are William Harvey, Christopher Marlowe, Walter Pater, W. Somerset Maugham, Sir Hugh Walpole, Field Marshal Bernard Montgomery and Sir Patrick Leigh Fermor.